weg-re/wegener-expedition-data/README.md

 ## Contact
-This repository is maintained by Florina Schalamon?
-Sebastian Scher?
-Jakob Abermann?
+This repository is maintained by the Weg_RE project team: Florina Schalamon, Sebastian Scher, Jakob Abermann, and Andreas Trügler.